I'm glad you're here!

 I am also a better writer than a speaker.

 My publications range from popular commentary to book reviews, to books, and to that mainstay of the modern science, journal publications.
+My publications can be found on my Google Scholar profile.
 I consider media to be a form of publication as well.

 My new book, Purpose and Desire, was released on 12 September 2017 by HarperOne.
 It is available either in hardcover or kindle.
 Links to purchase may be found at purposeanddesirebook.com An audiobook version is available from Tantor Media here.